 More red pepper recipes to try:

-Cozy up with a bowl of this vegan and paleo roasted red pepper carrot soup to keep warm through fall and winter.
+Cozy up with a bowl of this roasted red pepper carrot soup to keep warm through fall and winter.

 - 1 large red bell pepper, seeded and cut into quarters

 - 2 Tablespoons/30ml extra-virgin olive oil (divided use), plus an additional ½ teaspoon for optional cashew garnish

 - ½ teaspoon fine sea salt (divided use)

 - ½ cup/56g raw cashews (plus another ¼ cup for garnish if desired)